markaguiar/TheEconomicsofSovereignDebt/README.md

     julia> Pkg.activate(".")
     julia> Pkg.instantiate()

-The above will download the packages needed to run the scripts that used LTBonds.
+The above will download the packages needed to run the scripts that use LTBonds.

 After this step, the files at the root of `scripts` subfolder can be run.